navicore/navactor/NOTES.md

 used as a prototype for offspring.

 Containers for us are the actor instance.
-Ideally the actor would manage its own persistance - but for now it gets help with director and store_actor - need bio metaphors for director and store_actor.
+Ideally the actor would manage its own persistence - but for now it gets help with director and store_actor - need bio metaphors for director and store_actor.
+The metadata that supports the graph of actors and their messaging reinforces that identity and localizing aspects of the protocell metaphor.

 Metabolism is message passing - internal automatic messages, external observation delivery, self initiated queries of or expressions of interest in other actors.